 2. keep all variables except nhasn

-3. create the percent race/ethnicity and majority Hispanic variables
+3. create the percent race/ethnicity variables and a variable designating a neighborhood as majority Hispanic or not

 4. join the ces file